 One has to wonder how it is that, after literally centuries of research, the field of ‘biblical studies’ (encompassing the Jewish scriptures as well as the New Testament) still presents an opaque mass of mutually contradictory conclusions—and, indeed, no universally held conclusions at all!
 Whenever a promising breakthrough appears—or merely threatens to appear—a chorus of denials predictably rises from the entrenched institutions among us (church, synagogue, and academy) to return to the status quo ante.
 The correct inference to be drawn is not that (1) people are stupid, (2) researchers are blind, or (3) information is hidden (though a little of all three is probably true), but that in the field of religious studies change is intolerable.
 Inertia is the order of the day.
 Indeed, one has to admit that the religions of both Judaism and Christianity have much to lose through change.
 Which is probably another way of saying that they have much to lose through truth.Even in the best of circumstances—that is, if we had many trustworthy and communicative eyewitnesses—to discover ‘what happened’ two thousand years ago in Palestine would be difficult.
 But the researcher into Christian origins also encounters stiff resistance to the free investigation of the past.
 Yes, we live in the Internet age of virtually unfettered communication, but it may surprise readers to learn that many seminal texts are still not available—though they have been known for decades!
 I personally have uploaded to this website the remarkable Acts of Mark—still untranslated though discovered at Mt.
 Athos in the 1960s.
 Why the obvious resistance to introducing such an important text into the discussion?
-Also, the Gospel of Marcion—a revolutionary text that long ago was reconstructed from the writings of the Church Fathers—is still not even mentioned in the standard scholarly reference, the New Testament Apocrypha.
-Yet this gospel may actually have been the source of the canonical gospels (to be discussed later in this series).
+Many other examples could be given.

 So, one need not naively suppose that information as well as texts inimical to the tradition are somehow freely available.
 They are not—just as university teaching positions are currently not available to Jesus mythicists.
 It’s true that rabidly heretical texts are no longer burned.
 However, other, more subtle ways now exist to effectively make them disappear.
 Such texts are often squirreled away in ‘private’ collections, and also in ‘public’ collections accessible only via a single, all-powerful (and inveterately conservative) scholar.
 No Freedom of Information Act applies to such material.
 If an institution—be it the Vatican Library, or Notre Dame, or a private or public college—refuses to make a document available, that document can be hidden from sight virtually forever.In the past the situation was even worse.
 Documents were burned or perversely changed.
 It is now obvious that prelates once saw to it, as best they could, that the available data would support their version of history, and none other.
 Indeed, in the early Christian centuries they had a difficult time deciding what version of history they wanted, that is, which version would best serve their interests.
 Hence, the surviving records are untrustworthy, contradictory, and confused.